4creators/BenchmarksGame/README.md

 The programs that we measure have been crowd-sourced, contributed to the project by an ever-changing self-selected group.

 We are usually happy to accept new programs.
-Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for details.
+If you wish to contribute a better program then please refer to [CONTRIBUTING.md](/CONTRIBUTING.md).

 Suggestions?
 ------------

-Please open a new [Change](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/issues/new?issuable_template=Change) issue.
+If you wish to suggest some kind-of change then please open a new [Change](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/issues/new?issuable_template=Change) issue.